egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 are unlikely to be added.
 We expect there to be interactions between flow and bank elevation, hence the need to incorporate the elevation in our models.
-There may be interactions between bank elevation and livestock impacts due to the softer ground at the bank margin being mroe susciptible to trampling.
+There may be interactions between bank elevation and livestock impacts due to the softer ground at the bank margin being more susceptible to trampling.
 Exotic vegetation will also interact with bank elevation and flows.
 Rainfall in summer is likely to be more influential than rainfall in winter.